 Despite their solitary nature, communication is a very important part of tigers' behavioral ecology.
 They communicate through vocalizations, such as roaring, grunting and chuffing, and through signals, such as scent marking and scratches on trees.
 Tigers are fiercely territorial animals, so these signals are particularly important to communicating where one tiger's home range ends and another's begins.

-Tigers are solitary ambush predators that rely on stealth and strength to take down prey.
-These apex predators primarily hunt large ungulates, such as wild board and deer, but are also known to consume monkeys, buffalo, sloth bears, leopards and even crocodiles.
+Tigers are ambush predators that rely on stealth and strength to take down prey.
+These apex predators primarily hunt large ungulates, such as wild boar and deer, but are also known to consume monkeys, buffalo, sloth bears, leopards and even crocodiles.
 When tigers are found in close proximity to humans, they may also feed on domestic animals, such as cattle or goats.
-Tigers are adept swimmers and have even been recorded hunting in the wild.
+Tigers are adept swimmers and have even been recorded hunting in the water.

 These powerful cats hunt primarily at night, using sight and sound to identify prey.
 Their striped coats help them blend into their surroundings, where they lie in wait for prey to pass by.
 At the opportune moment, tigers pounce on their prey, take it to the ground and finish the kill by breaking or biting the neck.
 Tigers hunt about once a week and consume as much as 75 pounds (34 kilograms) of food in one night.

 At the Zoo, tigers eat ground beef, and their diet is supplemented with enrichment items each week.
 They receive knucklebones or cow femurs twice a week and rabbits once a week to exercise their jaws and keep their teeth healthy.